reekol/nk-free-lab/infrastructure/README.md

 ### 9) Grafana
    Basic monitoring visualisation tool.
-   *(Kibana + Elastic shoulld be added to )
+   (Kibana + Elastic should be added to )
    Credentials: Ldap for acive users in _employee_grafana group.

 ### 10) Api
-  Api may be used for automations, reporting, develeopement, etc.
+  - API may be used for automations, reporting, develeopement, etc.
-  Added basic Api model builder, complient with OpenAIP v3 specification.
+  - Added basic Api model builder, complient with OpenAPI v3 specification.
-  Added Atomatic doocumentation builder + Sandbox ( Swagger ).
+  - Added atomatic doocumentation builder + Sandbox ( Swagger ).
-  Utilises 2 auth profiles.
+  - Utilises 2 auth profiles.
-  _Read  profile: accessible for users from _api_read group.
+  - + _Read  profile: accessible for users from _api_read group.
-  _Write profile: accessible for users from _api_write group.
+  - + _Write profile: accessible for users from _api_write group.
+  - Authenticate using basic auth behind apache2's ldap plugin

 ### 11) Redis
-  Stores the sessiona from Gitlab, Nextcloud, Api.
+  - Stores the sessiona from Gitlab, Nextcloud, Api.
-  Clearen them from here, will immediatly invalidate active user seession from corresponding services.
+  - Clearing them from here, will immediately invalidate active user session from corresponding services.
-  Should be usebmosly for automations.

 ### 11.1) Redisinsights
-  WEB Ui manager for redis.
+  WEB Ui manager for Redis from redis  project.

 #  TODO:
  Add Elastic and Kibana.
  Lock containers versions.